frankdevlabs/sgtm-manual-server/README.md

     ```bash
     $ ufw reload
    ```
-   Run the following command to create a new swarm ([more info, here](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/)):
+   Then, run the following command to create a new swarm ([more info, here](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/)):
    ```bash
    $ docker swarm init --advertise-addr <MANAGER-VPC-IP>
    ```
    **Note**: ManagerVPC-IP = found [here in Digital Ocean](https://cloud.digitalocean.com/networking/vpc) in your VPC next to the public ip- e.g. 10.133.0.2
-    This will generate a command with a token which needs to be run in other hosts, therefore save it in your notepad for later.
+    This will generate a command with a token which needs to be run in the other hosts, therefore save it in your notepad for later.
 4. The other hosts will function as 'worker nodes' (as opposed to the manager node).
-Therefore, you need to Repeat the following steps for each of the other hosts.
+Therefore, you need to repeat the following steps for each of the other hosts.
 First you ssh into the host:
     ```bash
     $ ssh root@206.189.98.48